I Want a Dog (film)

-Summary
+Plot summary

 May is a little girl who loves puppies.
 Her wish is to raise her puppy.
 However, her parents did not allow her to have a dog.
 May have tried numerous ways, but her parents still do not agree.
 When she thinks about to give up, she remembers what her dad had said when she was learning to skate in her childhood:" If at first you don't succeed, try again."
 Then she found a way to persuade her parents to agree her to have a dog.
 Finally, May successfully convince her parents to get her puppy.